 EnviSim4Mare - The development of a test bed and the investigation of the influence of marine vegetation on supporting structures of offshore wind turbines; Project: Experimental investigations of marine growth on test bodies.

-The goals of the "EnviSim4Mare”-project include the development of growth monitoring of marine invertebrates on test bodies, including the taxonomic determination of the species communities and the documentation of their succession and dominance in order to achieve the final goal to determine their surface roughness.
+The goals of the "EnviSim4Mare" project include the development of growth monitoring of marine invertebrates on test bodies, including the taxonomic determination of species communities and the documentation of their succession and dominance to determine their surface roughness.

-This project is funded by the Federal Ministry for Economic Affairs and Energy (BMWi) (Funding code: 03SX495B).
+This project is funded by the Federal Ministry for Economic Affairs and Climate Action (BMWi) (Funding code: 03SX495B).
 The administration of the grant is carried out by the project management agency (Research Center Jülich GmbH, Department of Maritime Technologies).